ohmg-dev/OldInsuranceMaps/docs/docs/extra.md

 # The Georeference App

 This app is designed as a standalone GeoNode extension.
-In theory, anyone can add this app to their own GeoNode installation indepedently of the LOC app described below (please [open a ticket](https://github.com/mradamcox/loc-insurancemaps/issues) if you are interested in doing so).
+In theory, anyone could install it within their own GeoNode installation, indepedent of the LOC app described below (please [open a ticket](https://github.com/mradamcox/loc-insurancemaps/issues) if you are interested in doing so).

 This app facilitates the actual georeferencing process, i.e. it allows users to georeference Documents in the GeoNode CMS, turning them into raster Layers (GeoTIFFs).
 It consists of three user-accessible tool interfaces, as well as a new summary tab in the Layer and Document detail pages.
 A quick summary of these tools follows, but more detailed documentation on how to use each one can be found in the [Georeferencing Process](/georeferencing-process) section.